GScottAlder/klayout-api-testing/README.md

 view = pya.LayoutView.current()

+# Array for  points to take CD measurements at
-# Coordinates are in um
+## Coordinates are in um
 pt_array = [
   [1.05, 1.0], # Horizontal CD = 0.1um
   [0.5, 2.1]   # Vertical CD = 0.2um